Meuse → Mosel → Rhine

 Important: This Trip Is for Experienced Skippers Only

-The voyage described on this website is intended only for skippers with at least a basic level of boating experience and a solid understanding of how to navigate locks safely and efficiently.
-It is not a beginner’s route, nor is it a step-by-step boating course.
-You are expected to already feel comfortable handling your vessel in a variety of situations, including:
+The voyages described on this website are intended only for skippers with the proper certification(s) and at least a basic level of boating experience and a solid understanding of how to navigate locks safely and efficiently.
+This is not a beginner’s route, nor is it a step-by-step boating course.
+You are expected to already feel comfortable handling your vessel in a variety of situations, including (but not limited to):

 • Manoeuvring in confined waters and busy fairways.

-• Interpreting buoyage, signs, signals, and VHF instructions (where applicable).
+• Interpreting buoyage (SIGNI), signs, signals and VHF instructions (where applicable).

-We also assume that you are already familiar with boating in the Netherlands.
-That includes, for example:
+It will be a huge advantage when you are already familiar with boating in the Netherlands including, for example:

 • Understanding relevant laws and regulations, such as speed limits, priority rules and environmental restrictions.